-If you somehow knew that I moved to Florida a few years ago to complete my marine biology degree then you would understand that I am wholeheartedly obsessed with wildlife and have been ever since I was little and would bring grasshoppers and seahorses home to keep as pets (let me tell you how well that worked out).
+If you somehow knew that I moved to Florida a few years ago to complete my marine biology degree then you’d understand I am wholeheartedly obsessed with wildlife and have been ever since I was little and would bring grasshoppers and seahorses home to keep as pets (let me tell you how well that worked out).
 So, now you know.
-And there is no better place to live in the United States for exposure to wildlife than south Florida.
-I had an apartment on Tampa Bay – well, not on but like, right up against – with a sun-soaked balcony on the top floor.
-I can’t even tell you what percentage of my time was spent on that balcony but it was a big one, a little more than watching lizards mate on the deck by the pool but a little less than serving Coronas to rude Spring-breakers.
+And there is no better place to live in the United States for exposure to wildlife than South Florida.

-I saw everything during my time out there.
+I saw everything during my time out on my bayside balcony.
 Hundreds of fish jumping out of the water like tadpoles on a hot plate, day in and day out.
-I watched a bald eagle consume an entire rabbit the size of a small dog.
-Giant pink birds and some weird ass storks.
+I watched a bald eagle consume an entire rabbit the size of a small dog right in front of me.
+Giant pink birds that weren’t flamingos and some really weird storks.
 Enormous snakes, dolphins, and black widow spiders everywhere – it’s amazing I’m still alive to bore you with this.
 I spoke daily to the resident alligator that lived in the bay next to my pool*.
 Living in Florida spurred my mild obsession with birds that endures to this day.

 *I know, I know… alligators live in freshwater environments.
 So what was it doing living in the bay?
 Your guess is as good as mine.

-So when I discovered an assumably magical place outside Tampa where hundreds upon hundreds of manatees flocked in the winter I was sold!
-OK, actually, what sold me was that I found it listed on a site about “Free Things to do in Tampa”.
+So when I discovered an assumably magical place outside Tampa where hundreds upon hundreds of manatees flocked in the winter, I was sold!
+OK, actually, what sold me was that I found it listed on a page about “Free Things to do in Tampa”.
 You know how it goes… #college #waitress

 *That’s right ladies and gents, a group of manatees is called an “aggregation”.